 Most car insurance providers offer discounts for things like good grades or a clean driving record.

 Some insurers may even offer you a discount for taking a defensive driving course.

-To find out more about the discounts offered by your insurer, visit the insurance company’s website or call and speak to an agent.
+To find out more about the discounts offered by your insurer, visit the car insurance company’s website or speak to an agent.